 Dr. Salomon Azoulay

-Chief Medical Officer, Sumitovant
+Chief Medical Officer, Head of Research & Development, Sumitovant

-Being the CMO at Sumitovant is very exciting.
+Being the CMO and Head of R&D at Sumitovant is very exciting.
 I joined Sumitovant last December as part of the Roivant-Sumitomo Dainippon Pharma deal, after serving 18 months as CMO for Roivant.
 My role today has multiple facets.
 First, my team and I oversee the technical evaluation of potential assets we may want to in-license.
 We have a group of experts who manage that process for both Sumitovant and Sumitomo Dainippon Pharma.

-The second aspect of my role involves staying very close to the drug development progress in our five subsidiary, the “vants”.
+The second aspect of my role involves staying very close to the drug development progress in our five subsidiary, the “vants.”
 While the accountability for drug development remains with the vant, I have a responsibility to serve as a guarantor of the quality of all our assets.
 That common oversight and awareness is something we must deliver to Sumitomo Dainippon Pharma.
 My role is not to supervise their development but to create consistency and innovation across our shared portfolio.
 By providing this central oversight, we are able to maximize efficiencies and best practices to benefit seamless registrations and regulatory approvals.
-With this in mind, we created an R&D portfolio governance team specific to Sumitovant, where a cross-functional group made up of senior leaders assess portfolio decisions.
+With this in mind, we created an R&D portfolio governance team specific to Sumitovant, where a cross-functional group made up of senior leaders assesses portfolio decisions.

 I also work very closely with our CEO, Myrtle Potter, and the entire leadership team to provide advice on anything related to R&D and the Sumitovant organization.
 I am looking at leveraging the size of our group to optimize the way we are working as well as leveraging the numerous talents we have in-house.

 I am going to start with my team, ACES, a group of functional experts for whom I have great respect.
 They are enjoying very much what they are doing and bring unique expertise to the table.
 It is a fun group.